avilabiel/termo-api/README.md

 ## Rules
 - There is a word in PT-BR to be guessed
 - Each player has 6 chances to guess
-- Player are identified by UUIDs
+- Players are identified by UUIDs

 ## Scripts
 ```